Teradata/quickstarts/README.md

     ```
     ./build-docker
     ```
 1. The resulting website files will be saved in `./build/site` directory.
-Open the directory in your browser to browse your local copy of the website.
+Open the directory in your browser to view your local copy of the website.

 ### Build directly on your machine